iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> The year is not displayed when I enter dates, so I am not sure it gets the year correct.
+Whenever I edit the date, it defaults to 2021.<br> :date: __2021-04-01 17:52:30__

+> Sometimes difficult to navigate.
+I would have stopped using, but I am a part of a long term health study.<br> :date: __2021-03-31 16:06:50__

+> Reminds me to report daily AFTER reporting<br> :date: __2021-03-31 12:22:30__

 > This is good for reporting.
 The additional feedback is helpful.<br> :date: __2021-03-23 21:06:10__